mstommes/vehicle_challenge/README.md

        as this information was not included in the API when the object was returned but does seem to be part of the query data on the carquery search example page.

-#Fun (yes fun)  It was neat to make a call to such a data rich site and have information come back.
-I also enjoyed the logic
-behind separating out the individual string items when a user submitted their input as one field.
-However, this project could become even more detailed as logic could be added to changed user input of Chevy to Chevrolet, etc.